andrey-nfs/node-red-contrib-spool/README.md

 5. Configure Spool according to the connection messages that the output node generates (3 required parameters must be set explicitly).
 6. Start passing inputs through the flow.

-The following in the general logic of how Spool processes the inputs:
+The following is the general logic of how Spool processes the inputs:

 1. If current connection status is "Connected":
 1.1 Pass the input message downstream